mohAnan-CS/Currency-Converter-Testing/README.md

 ### Unit Testing with JUnit and Mockito

 1. Unit test cases using the JUnit and Mockito frameworks in `src/test/java/com/birzeit/currencyconvertertesting/service.
-2. To generate JUnit HTML reports for the backend unit tests, please follow these steps:
+2. To generate JUnit HTML reports for the backend unit tests, please follow these steps:-

    2.1 Make sure you have the Maven Surefire Report Plugin configured in your project's `pom.xml` file.

       ```xml